-The product approval and review process is included in the Corporate Audit Services (CAS) Bank audit planning.
-The audit activities are determined using a risk based approach.
+The product approval and review process is included in the Corporate Audit Services (CAS) Bank yearly audit planning.
+The audit activities have been determined using a risk based approach.
+CAS Bank informs the Management Board Banking and the Audit Committee about the results as part of the semi-annual reporting process.

-5 Audits
+5 Audit